NHSDigital/integration-adaptor-nhais/README.md

 NHAIS is a system that allows General Practice (GP) Surgeries to keep their patient registration and demographics data in sync with the regional Health Authorities (HA).
 Since the creation of this service the regional or area health authorities (approx 80) have since been replaced by a fewer number of successor organisations.
-There is however still a notion of every GP Practice’s patient being registered with one of the HAs.
+There is however still a notion of every GP Practice's patient being registered with one of the HAs.

 See the [Resources](#resources) section for links to the underlying services and standards.

 ## Adaptor Scope

+The main objective of  the GP Links - NHAIS  Adaptor is to hide complex legacy standards and instead present a simple and consistent interface aligned to current NHSD national standards.
+The adaptor removes the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.
+To successfully integrate with NHAIS using this adaptor a GP System Supplier **MUST** have a complete understanding of the "HA/GP links registration GP systems specification" except where it directly involves EDIFACT.
+The specification contains many requirements pertaining to the GP System itself which are out of scope for the adaptor.

 The patient registration and demographics portion of NHAIS is called HA/GP Links.
 NHAIS supports some features in addition to GP Links, but these are out of scope for the GP Links - NHAIS Adaptor project.